Skip to main content

 Sponsoring District: Alamance-Burlington

-Abigail Oliver earned a Bachelor of Science degree in Elementary Education in 2019 from The University of North Carolina at Greensboro with a concentration in Communications.
-Abigail is an active participant in her grade level PLC’s, a 2022-23 SIOP (Sheltered Instruction Observation Protocol) participant, a member of the PBIS committee, and a member of the Safety Committee.
+Abigail Oliver earned a Bachelor of Science in Elementary Education in 2019 from The University of North Carolina at Greensboro with a concentration in Communications.
+Abigail was an active participant in her grade level PLCs, a 2022-23 SIOP (Sheltered Instruction Observation Protocol) participant, a member of the PBIS committee, and a member of the Safety Committee.
 Abigail took part in updating the science curriculum pathways for the 2020-2021 school year.
-Abigail teaches second grade at Sylvan Elementary in Alamance-Burlington School System.
-Abigail can be reached at aoliver3@ncsu.edu.
+Abigail taught second grade at Sylvan Elementary in the Alamance-Burlington School System.
+She completed her Principal Residency at Turintine Middle School for the 2024-2025 school year, where she now serves as an Assistant Principal.

 Marissa Saxon